KostaD02/monotor/workspace/README.md

 # Workspaces

 Here are provided two workspaces for API endpoint testing.
 There are two apps for it: Insomnia and Postman.
-You can install them and import the MonoTor workspace.
+You can install them and import the Monotor workspace.

 ## Installation: